 Deeper and more integrated capital markets should spread economic risk, but potential financial stability risks need to be managed.
 The economic literature and the empirical evidence are clear that financial integration is a good way to spread economic risk.
 But the emergence of new financial players also raises financial stability concerns, especially when they engage in maturity transformation and/or financial engineering.
 There are risks at the level of instruments, institutions and the system.
 While not identical to those from banking, financial stability risks from capital markets and non-bank finance need to be adequately monitored and, if necessary, mitigated through appropriate regulation.
 Thus, financial stability considerations should be an integral part of CMU.
-This raises questions about regulation, supervision and resolution and the allocation of these tasks to relevant institutions.
+This raises questions about regulation, supervision and resolution, and the allocation of these tasks to relevant institutions.

 To achieve a different pattern of household investment, protection of savers is fundamental.
 Households and savers will only invest in financial products if they are transparent and comply with clear and reliable rules.
 Deposits in the EU enjoy the extraordinary privilege of a high deposit insurance guarantee.
 By contrast, other forms of financial investment have much more limited protection if any, and are often opaque and difficult to understand.
-Adequate safeguards for savers and investors should therefore be an important part of CMU and might require a strengthening of both legislation and supervision.
+Adequate safeguards for savers and investors should, therefore, be an important part of the CMU and might require a strengthening of both legislation and supervision.
 Consumer protection also needs to be adequately calibrated so that it does not stifle risk taking and innovation.

-All member states will gain from better access to finance and better returns for savers, even though some will host more financial-sector activity than others.
+All Member States will gain from better access to finance and better returns for savers, even though some will host more financial-sector activity than others.
 In an integrated market, financial firms tend to concentrate in a limited number of locations, especially in terms of wholesale market activity.
 The US financial system, for example, is dominated by the role of New York and a few other spots such as Boston, Chicago, and the San Francisco Bay Area.
-Yet, Texas or Ohio can still prosper without a capital market of their own, or even locally-headquartered large banks.
-There are only three stock exchanges in the US, as opposed to 13 in the EU20.
-Similarly, CMU does not mean that all member states have to gain in terms of the development of their own financial services sectors.
+Yet, Texas or Ohio can still prosper without a capital market of their own, or even locally headquartered large banks.
+There are only three stock exchanges in the USA, as opposed to 13 in the EU.
+Similarly, CMU does not mean that all Member States have to gain in terms of the development of their own financial services sectors.
 On the contrary, comparative advantage should be allowed to play its role.
-From this perspective, CMU would have a distributional impact on EU member states, given the different strengths of their comparative advantage in financial services.
-This distributional impact of CMU, however, should not shift attention from its more significant impact on non-financial corporate funding and improved saving opportunities, which would be positive in all member states even though the magnitude would vary.
-Local financial ecosystems now work through private equity and investment communities, not local financial infrastructure such as stock exchanges.
-To reap efficiency gains, CMU should be allowed to disrupt currently protected national infrastructure platforms and other entrenched financial market structures.
+From this perspective, the CMU would have a distributional impact on EU Member States, given the different strengths of their comparative advantage in financial services.
+This distributional impact of CMU, however, should not shift attention from its more significant impact on non-financial corporate funding and improved saving opportunities, which would be positive in all